agupta1897/CRM-Chocoholic/README.md

 To run the Chocohlics Anonymous data simulation, simply run the command

-      $ java -jar release/ChocAn.jar
+      $ java -jar ChocAn.jar

-in the root project directory.
+in the in "...git/cs200Fall2016team9/release" folder

 ## Instructions for Use
 There is a manual for use in the manual folder